 Construction Economics focuses on issues around the measurement, structure and performance of the building and construction industry, and its associated sectors in the manufacturing, professional services and materials industries.
 There is an international group of academics researching these issues, and over the last ten years a series of edited books have been produced as the field has developed:

-· In 2008 Les Ruddock (Salford University) was editor of Economics for the Modern Built Environment, published by Taylor and Francis.
+· In 2008 Les Ruddock (Salford University) was editor of Economics for the Modern Built Environment, published by Taylor & Francis.
 My contribution was a chapter with Goran Runeson.

-· In 2011 I was editor of Modern Construction Economics, published by Taylor and Francis, and contributed three chapters.
+· In 2011 I was editor of Modern Construction Economics, published by Taylor & Francis, and contributed three chapters.

-· In 2015 Rick Best (Bond University) and Jim Miekle (UCL) were editors of Measuring Construction: Prices, output and productivity, published by Taylor and Francis.
+· In 2015 Rick Best (Bond University) and Jim Miekle (UCL) were editors of Measuring Construction: Prices, output and productivity, published by Taylor & Francis.
 My contribution was a chapter with Malcolm Abbott.

-· In 2018 Volume 2 of Measuring Construction, again edited by Rick Best and Jim Miekle, will be published by Taylor and Francis.
+· In 2019 Volume 2 of Accounting for Construction: Frameworks, Productivity, Cost and Performance, again edited by Rick Best and Jim Miekle, was published by Routledge.
 I have contributed two chapters to this book.